ndf-zz/velotrain/README.md

 this process may take up to three minutes to complete.
 For systems with foreign timers, this request will just clear passing records.

-Example: Request reser process using authkey 'qwertyuiop'
+Example: Request reset process using authkey 'qwertyuiop'

 	Topic:		velotrain/reset
 	Payload:	b'qwertyuiop'